Master’s in Criminal Justice Programs in Wisconsin

-Experts are tackling this in a variety of ways, from making addiction treatment and mental health treatment available to changing the values in the prison system.
+- Experts are tackling this in a variety of ways, from making addiction treatment and mental health treatment more readily available to changing the values in the prison system.

-The expertise you gain with a Master's in criminal justice in Wisconsin is applicable to many career paths.
-Criminal justice professors earn, on average, $54,400 per year and probation officers earn an average of $49,400 per year (O*Net, 2015).
-Job openings in these paths are expected to increase 9% and 1% through 2022, respectively (O*Net, 2015).
+The expertise you gain with a master’s in criminal justice in Wisconsin is applicable to many career paths.
+On average, criminal justice professors earn $68,870 per year and probation officers earn an average of $48,770 per year (Bureau of Labor Statistics, 2017).
+Job openings in these paths are expected to increase 7% and 4% through 2026, respectively (CareerOneStop, 2017).

 What Will It Take to Earn My Criminal Justice Graduate Degree in Wisconsin?